Taylorlcj/LifeOfASelfTaughtDeveloper/README.md

-# Life of a Self Taught Developer
+# Life of a Self-Taught Developer

 This project was created as a custom final project for my ERAU CS225 course.

 ## Installation

-Just make sure you have a modern version of java, open my code, and run it
+Just make sure you have a modern version of Java, open my code, and run it in the terminal

 ## UML Diagram